nano80126/elecrawler/README.md

 ### To Do List

-0. [ ] Custom title and artist of lyric object
+1. [ ] Custom title and artist of lyric object
-0. [ ] Create logo window
-0. [ ] Icon & logo (lightning + spider)
+1. [ ] Icon & logo (lightning + spider)
-0. [ ] Express add CORS settings
-0. [ ] Algorithm for shuffle reduce frequency for playing the same song in a short time
+1. [ ] Algorithm for shuffle reduce frequency for playing the same song in a short time
-0. [ ] Add worker plugin preparing something to do
+1. [ ] Add worker plugin preparing something to do
-0. [ ] Check if video is exist in web worker
+1. [x] ~Check if video is exist in web worker~
-0. [ ] Try to change window size use animation
+1. [ ] Try to change window size use animation
-0. [ ] Add promise for each initialization functions
-        * recover this, not a significant way
-0. [ ] ~Web worker for checking if video can be embeded~
+1. [x] ~Web worker for checking if video can be embeded~
-0. [ ] use axios recheck if video can be embeded
+1. [x] ~use axios recheck if video can be embeded~
     * create a background worker
-0. [ ] Register ipcMain after win.show()
+1. [x] Register ipcMain after win.show()
-0. [ ] Clean interface between main and renderer
+1. [x] Clean interface between main and renderer
-0. [x] This dependency was not found
+1. [x] This dependency was not found
     * mongodb-client-encryption in ./node_modules/mongodb/lib/encrypter.js
     To install it, you can run: npm install --save mongodb-client-encryption
-0. [x] Panel add scroll bar
+1. [x] Panel add scroll bar
-0. [x] Add portfinder for find free port
+1. [x] Add portfinder for find free port
-0. [ ] Add enum for fs.ts
+1. [ ] Add enum for fs.ts
-0. [ ] Use Promise.all for initialization
+1. [x] Use Promise.all for initialization
-0. [ ] Unable change background and lyrics after a video end
+1. [x] Unable change background and lyrics after a video end
-0. [x] Save port in playermodule for YouTube API
+1. [x] Save port in playermodule for YouTube API
-0. [ ] if route is list, maybe do not change lyrics and background image
+1. [ ] if route is list, maybe do not change lyrics and background image
     * not set to shuffle mode in the first time
     * often occurred
-0. [x] Moving get port method to list.vue mounted
+1. [x] Moving get port method to list.vue mounted
-0. [ ] Add next and last video mathods
+1. [ ] Add next and last video mathods
+1. [ ] Change playing mode not affect tray menu

 ### Known Warning